Up to 60% off sofas & mattresses — limited‑time deals.

 • Where it falls short

-• Upright back support is not its strong suit
+• Upright support is limited

 Pros & Cons